-This is a beautiful recipe for cold process soap.
-I gave it a pink and white swirl for an elegant look throughout the bar, for continued beauty throughout the use of the soap bar.
+This is a beautiful New Year’s Eve soap recipe.
+I gave it a pink and white swirl for an elegant look throughout the bar, for continued beauty throughout the use of the soap.

 And just for fun, add champagne!
 Really, the only reason I would add champagne is as a fun gift idea.
 The small amount of sugars in the champagne also add an extra bubble effect, but that can be done more cheaply with honey or castor oil.
 But adding champagne just makes this a fun (and beautiful) gift.